 Approximately 25 global destinations per year are granted World Heritage Site status by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 In doing so, these remarkable places receive official recognition and protection, preserving our planet’s most valuable cultural and natural history assets.
-And while there are nearly 900 sites scattered across the globe, below are a few places that stand out for their exceptional natural beauty and world-class hiking, kayaking, snorkeling, or rafting opportunities.
+And while there are more than 1,000 sites scattered across the globe, below are a few places that stand out for their exceptional natural beauty and world-class hiking, kayaking, snorkeling, or rafting opportunities.
 For adventurous travelers, these UNESCO World Heritage Sites have it all.

 1) Gulf of California – Northwestern Mexico